 Sapsford, R. & Jupp, V. (2006).
 Data collection and analysis.
 London: Sage.

 Saunders.
 (2003).
 Research Methods for Business Students.(3rd Ed).
 Pearson Education

 Statistics Department of New Zealand.
 (2012).
 Tourism Satellite Account: 2012.
 Retrieved October 9th, 2013, from http://www.stats.govt.nz/~/media/Statistics/browse-categories/industry-sectors/tourism/tourism-satellite-account-2012/tsa-2012.pdf

 Tourism Industry Association, New Zealand (TIA).
 (2013).
 Key Tourism Statistics.
 Retrieved October 9th, 2013, from http://www.tianz.org.nz/main/key-tourism-statistics/

 Turner, T.N.
 (2005).
 Vault Guide to the Top Hospitality & Tourism Industry Employers.
 Vault Inc.

 Veal, A.J.
 (2002).
 Leisure and Tourism Policy and Planning.
 CABI.

 Weidner, S. (2009).
-Seasonality in Tourism: A Review of Seasonality of Hotel Accomodation in New Zealand.
+Seasonality in Tourism: A Review of Seasonality of Hotel Accommodation in New Zealand.
 GRIN Verlag.

 Whittingdale, J. (2008).
 Tourism.
 The Stationery Office.